What does REAP do?

 How do I apply for a REAP loan?

 A borrower has several options in applying for a REAP loan.
-In completing loan documentation for the REAP Rapid Loan and REAP Direct Loan Pre-Application, you can 1) Fill out the application online, 2) Download the documents, fill out and send to area Loan Specialist, or 3) Call your area REAP Loan Specialist and have them mail or email loan documents.
+In completing loan documentation, you can 1) Fill out the application online, 2) Download the documents, fill out and send to area Loan Specialist, or 3) Call your area REAP Loan Specialist and have them mail or email loan documents.
 The area REAP Loan Specialist is available for one-on-one technical assistance help in completing the loan documentation.